YWYirong/Manitoba-Parking-Spots-API/APIDescription.md

 -   `start_date` (required): The start date to retrieve the forecast for in `YYYY-MM-DD` format.
 -   `end_date` (required): The end date to retrieve the forecast for in `YYYY-MM-DD` format.
--   `attribute`: The weather attribute for which to calculate the average (e.g., temperature, humidity, precipitation, wind_speed, wind_direction).
+-   `attribute` (required): The weather attribute for which to calculate the average (e.g., temperature, humidity, precipitation, wind_speed, wind_direction).
 #### Sample request

 `https://api.manitobaweather.com/forecast/average?start=2023-03-20&end=2023-03-27&attribute=temperature`